 We may not be able to obtain land use rights certificates with respect to certain parcels of land.
 Under current PRC land grant policies, the relevant authorities will not issue the formal land use right certificate for a piece of land until the developer has paid the land premium in full, completed the resettlement process and is in compliance with other land grant conditions, and the land use rights for properties and lands will not be formally vested until corresponding land use right certificates have been issued.
-As of April 30, 2010, there were also several parcels of land related to

-The Sapphire, Foshan Project and Lie De project, for which we have obtained land grant confirmation letter but have not entered into land grant contracts, or have entered into land grant contracts but have not obtained the land use rights certificates.
-In connection with these land acquisitions, as of April 30, 2010, we had paid land premium in the aggregate amount of RMB4,838.5 million and had outstanding commitments totaling approximately RMB1,555.4 million.
+As of December 31, 2010, there were several parcels of land related to The Sapphire, Foshan Project, Chengdu Jinjiang Project, Shanghai Jiading E-06 Project, Shanghai Pudong Project, Tianjin Jinnan Project and Lie De Project, for which we have been issued or entered into land grant confirmation letters or land grant contracts but have not obtained the land use rights certificates.
+In connection with these land acquisitions, as of December 31, 2010, we had paid land premium in the aggregate amount of RMB7,376.9 million (US\$1,117.7 million) and had outstanding commitments totaling approximately RMB2,459.0 million (US\$372.6 million).